GeoffB6000/Geoff-s-Notes/Six_poems_presentation.md

 "His activities and accomplishments were numerous and diverse, though he is best remembered for his relationship with Wedgwood and his theological dispute with Priestley."

 Carlyle, E.I. and Knox, Kevin C. "Turner, Matthew." *Oxford Dictionary of National Biography*.
 2004.
 Web
-### Mr. Richard Wainwright
-Richard Wainwright (bap.
-1757, d.
-1825), chorister and musician of multiple instruments in Liverpool.

-"He was also apparently a cellist at the Manchester Gentlemen's Concerts, and may have been both the Mr Wainwright who led many local performances of Handel's oratorios as first violinist, and the one who at the Liverpool and Manchester music festivals between 1784 and 1789 variously played in the orchestra, played the organ, and conducted."

-Drage, Sally.
-"Wainwright family." *Oxford Dictionary of National Biography*.
-2004.
-Web
 ### Henry Zinck, Esq.
 "Henry Zinck, of Liverpool, merchant" listed in the Bankrupts section of "Monthly Chronicle" within *The European Magazine, and London Review,* Volume 5